HakaiInstitute/GlintMaskGenerator/README.md

     1. Ideally, use a Pull-Request workflow.
 Make a pull-request to the master branch from some other branch on GitHub.
     1. By doing this, you can see if tests pass and make changes as necessary to get them to pass before merging the updates to master.
     1. See the Actions tab on GitHub for some clues as to why the tests might not be passing.
-2. Once the tests are passing, tag the master branch on your copy locally with `git checkout master && git pull && git tag a.b.c` using an appropriate version number instead of `a.b.c`, e.g. `1.2.1`.
+2. Once the tests are passing, tag the master branch on your copy locally with `git checkout master && git pull && git tag va.b.c` using an appropriate version number instead of `va.b.c`, e.g. `v1.2.1`.
 Use semantic version numbers as much as possible.
 3. Push the tag to GitHub with `git push --tags`.
-Pushing a tag of the format `*.*.*` triggers an action where the code is checked to see tests are passing, then executables for Linux and Windows are built and uploaded to the GitHub release page.
+Pushing a tag of the format `v*.*.*` triggers an action where the code is checked to see tests are passing, then executables for Linux and Windows are built and uploaded to the GitHub release page.

 ---